-Spinal stenosis can often be symptomless, but for many people symptoms can vary from pain and tingling to even problems with the bowel and bladder.
-We will explain signs and symptoms of spinal stenosis in more detail later on.
+It can often be symptomless, but for many people, symptoms may vary from pain and tingling to even problems with the bowel and bladder.
+We will explain the signs and symptoms of spinal stenosis in more detail later on.

-Spinal stenosis is most often caused by wear and tear, as well as changes to the spine from osteoarthritis, but there are many other causes, which can contribute to this ailment as well.
+Spinal stenosis is most often caused by wear and tear, as well as changes in the spine from osteoarthritis, but there are many other causes that can contribute to this ailment as well.

-As mentioned, spinal stenosis can be caused by wear and tear and changes to the spine as a result of osteoarthritis, but other causes of spinal stenosis include:
+Spinal stenosis can be caused by wear and tear and changes in the spine as a result of osteoarthritis, but other causes of spinal stenosis include:

-Instability of the spine – vertebras slipping forward thus narrowing the spinal canal.
+Instability of the spine – vertebras slipping forward, narrowing the spinal canal

 Trauma – accidents and injuries to the spine can cause the spinal canal to narrow, contributing to spinal stenosis.

 Spinal stenosis may not present any symptoms, meaning it can go undetected for quite some time.
-When symptoms do appear, they may start of dull and progress gradually.
-Some signs and symptoms to pay attention to in spinal stenosis include back and neck pain, numbness, weakness, cramping or pain in the arms or legs, pain spreading down the leg, and foot problems.
+When symptoms do appear, they may start off dull and progress gradually.
+Some signs and symptoms to pay attention to include back and neck pain, numbness, weakness, cramping or pain in the arms or legs, pain spreading down the leg, and foot problems.

-Depending on the severity of spinal stenosis other symptoms may present themselves such as loss of control of your bladder or bowels, difficulty having sex and pain, loss of feeling or weakness in the arms and legs.
+Depending on the severity of spinal stenosis, other symptoms may present themselves such as loss of control of your bladder or bowels, difficulty having sex, as well as loss of feeling or weakness in the arms and legs.

 Generally, patients with spinal stenosis are over the age of 50.
 If spinal stenosis is diagnosed in younger individuals, it is often a result of inborn smaller spinal canal.